How Can You Avoid Plagiarism in 2025

 - Vancouver referencing style

-APA Referencing Style is commonly used in Social Sciences like psychology, while the MLA Referencing style is used in humanities like literature and languages.
+The APA Referencing Style is commonly used in Social Sciences like psychology, while the MLA Referencing Style is used in humanities like literature and languages.
+The Chicago Style Referencing is also commonly used in historical subjects.

 How can you avoid plagiarism in 2025?
 Here are Some Common Strategies